-5.5.1 Loading THEMIS Data
+2.5.1 Loading THEMIS Data

 The THEMIS software is set up to work with Level 1 THEMIS data by default.
-Level 1 data is loaded from CDF files and calibrated, creating data quantities which are the same as the Level 2 products.
-Exceptions are GMAG (ground magnetometer), FGM (Flux-Gate Magnetometer), and FBK (Filter Bank) data, for which the default is to load from Level 2 files.
-(In future versions we will change the default to Level 2 when reliable Level 2 files become available for each instrument.)
-With the exception of ESA data, TDAS does not input Level 0 data.
+Level 1 data are loaded from CDF files and calibrated, creating data quantities which are the same as the Level 2 products.
+GMAG (ground magnetometer) data are by default loaded from Level 2 files.
+ESA (Electrostatic Analyzer) data are loaded from Level 0 files.
+With the exception of ESA data, TDAS does not use Level 0.